International Standard Name Identifier: ISNI Registration Authority

 It is incorporated under the Companies Act 2006 as a private company limited by guarantee.

 The 'International Agency' is commonly known as the ISNI-IA.

 This UK registered, not-for-profit company has been founded by a consortium of organisations consisting of the Confédération Internationale des Sociétés d'Auteurs et Compositeurs (CISAC), the Conference of European National Librarians (CENL), the International Federation of Reproduction Rights Organisations (IFRRO), the International Performers Database Association (IPDA), the Online Computer Library Center (OCLC) and ProQuest.
 It is managed by directors nominated from these organisations and, in the case of CENL, by representatives of the Bibliothèque nationale de France and the British Library.

 ISNI Registration Agencies

 A registration agency provides the interface between ISNI applicants and the ISNI Assignment Agency.

 In 2018, YouTube became an ISNI registry, and announced its intention to begin creating ISNI IDs for the musicians whose videos it features.
 ISNI anticipates the number of ISNI IDs "going up by perhaps 3-5 million over the next couple of years" as a result.

 In 2020, Sound Credit, together with ISNI, announced that music industry ISNI registrations were free and automated.
 The free registration system is part of Sound Credit user profile creation, used by its larger system for music crediting.
 It includes an automated search to avoid duplicate ISNIs and a certificate generated by the Sound Credit registration system to officiate newly registered ISNIs.

+In 2024, WIPO became an ISNI Registration Agency, enabling its network of Collective Management Organizations around the world to assign ISNI IDs to creators.
+Through this integration, WIPO aims to facilitate the assignment of unique identifiers to a broad range of creators, including musicians, writers, and other artistic professionals.
+This move was set to enhance the discoverability and attribution of creative works on a global scale.